todogroup/outbound-oss/content/01-introduction.md

 ### Exercise strategic influence

 In addition to the benefits of open source software wrt. development velocity and quality mentioned above, contributing to open source projects can also be important from a strategic point of view.
 In the open source world, reputation and the ability to influence is typically build up by engaging in the community and by contributing.
-Thus, contributions to open source projects can help to ...
+Thus, contributions to open source projects can help to:

-* influence the direction of upstream open source projects
+* Influence the direction of upstream open source projects
-* gain (co)copyright on open source software packages
+* Gain (co)copyright on open source software packages
-* access to the creativity of everyone interested in software
+* Access to the creativity of everyone interested in software

 Companies sometimes have the tendency to use money to exert influence.
 With open source projects this is not the most effective method.
 The currency of influence is contributions, because open source projects are usually much more driven by the work of individuals than the decisions of committees.
 So contributions work much more directly and effectively than being a member in an organization or paying for support or other services.